-St Anne's Primary School is committed to ensuring maximum progress for all groups of children and strives to close any gaps.
+St Anne's Church of England Primary School is committed to ensuring maximum progress for all groups of children and strives to close any gaps.

-At St Anne's Primary School we strive to create a learning environment where all can succeed.
+At St Anne's Church of England Primary School we strive to create a learning environment where all can succeed.
 To this end, the Pupil Premium lead worked with an Independent Educational Consultant/School Adviser to evaluate current practices in school and to streamline documentation during 2017-2018.
+Practices and documentation continue to be monitored and adjusted if needed.
 The school now has a wide range of comprehensive documentation relating to pupil premium funding, the spending plan and the monitoring of this.
-Data shows that the outcomes for PP pupils at the school are at least good or better in relation to national and school data.